 Dr. Lisa Funnell is an award winning author, media educator, and leading expert on gender, feminism, and geopolitics in James Bond and other action films.
 She is affectionately referred to as Dr 007 on social media and her research has been cited by media outlets around the world.
-She is currently working as an Associate Professor in the Women’s and Gender Studies Department at the University of Oklahoma.
+She is currently working as the Associate Dean of Creative Industries at Mohawk College in Hamilton, Canada.

 Dr. Lisa Funnell has been studying gender, feminism, and geopolitics in James Bond for nearly two decades.
 She grew up in Canada watching the James Bond films starring Roger Moore with her Dad.
 They would enjoy Sunday dinners in front of the TV and invariably select Bond films to watch.
 She is a lifelong fan of the Bond franchise and the collection of VHS tapes she watched with her Dad as a child is one of her most prized possessions.

 She began studying women in the James Bond franchise in 2003 while completing her Masters Degree in Popular Culture from Brock University in Canada.
 She wrote a thesis on The Bond Girl Phenomenon (defended in 2005) and has continued to publish on various topics helping to shape the sub-field of “Gender Studies” within James Bond scholarship.